ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Yesterday’s Glowtime event highlighted how far behind Apple has fallen.
 While Apple has added numerous enhancements to the iPhone 16, is…</blockquote>

 <h3>4.
-Loading Initial Data on Android Part 2: Clear All Your Doubts - <a href="https://medium.com/@skydoves/loading-initial-data-part-2-clear-all-your-doubts-0f621bfd06a0" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why should the View context not be shared in a ViewModel - <a href="https://medium.com/@goutam.k0711/why-should-the-view-context-not-be-shared-in-a-viewmodel-6169f1871cbf" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaewoong Eum`**
+✍️ **posted by `Goutam Kumar`**

-<blockquote>When a user enters a screen, the default data should be fetched by triggering the business logic, whether from the network or local…</blockquote>
+<blockquote>In Android development, the separation of concerns is crucial for creating maintainable and efficient applications.
+A common mistake that…</blockquote>

 <h3>5.
 Why Does The Mobile Industry Copy Apple? - <a href="https://medium.com/macoclock/why-does-the-mobile-industry-copy-apple-dbb04b44b88d" target="_blank" rel="noopener noreferrer">link</a></h3>